rgalhama/emlar2021/README.md

-# EMLAR XVII 2021 - Computational Modelling in Python
+# EMLAR XVII 2021 - Computational Modelling in Python: Distributional Semantic Models

+Raquel G. Alhama and Andrew Jessop

 Here are the materials for a tutorial at [Experimental Methods in Language Acquisition Research 2021 workshop](https://emlar.wp.hum.uu.nl/).